MilSpouseCoders/MSC-Contribution-Tutorial/SETUP.md

 - For instructions on how to contribute via GitHub Desktop, please go [here](github-desktop-tutorial.md).

 ## Step 4: Connect your GitHub account to VSC
+Click this [link](https://code.visualstudio.com/docs/editor/github) for instructions on how to connect VSC to your GitHub account.

 ## Step 5: Clone the Hackathon_2020 Repo